th-e/elasticsearch-on-openshift/README.md

 * NSF4 Storage instead of now OpenStack Cinder
 * Using a Minishift Image (oops) ignoring memory settings and using only 512 MB
 * Using supervisord to run a NewRelic service parallel prevents seeing ES restarts caused by OOM kills
-* Incorrect interpretation of Openshifts' resources setting ‘requests’ and ‘limit’
+* Incorrect interpretation of Openshifts' resource setting ‘requests’ and ‘limit’